 Whatever her wilder nature had wanted, Agnes faced the realities of her life and married again one year later.
 Her new husband, Ed, had little education and training, and he did whatever he could find.
 He worked as a laborer on the railroad at one point, and he drove a truck for the mail service at another.
 Agnes bore another son and another daughter.

-Curiously, in 1930 when the census should have recorded Ed and Agnes with two little children ages 4 and 6, as well as the teenagers who were Agnes and Ame’s children, no children are recorded in their household except the teenage son and a 3-year-old grandson of a woman listed as a servant in their household.
+Curiously, in 1930 when the census should have recorded Ed and Agnes with two little children ages 4 and 6, as well as the teenagers who were Agnes and Ame’s children, no children are recorded in their household except those belonging to a woman listed as a servant in their household.
 It is very odd.
 Where were all of Agnes’s children?
 Well, census records are notoriously inaccurate, so we don’t assume anything based on this odd report.
 But it is curious, given Agnes’s history.

 One thing we know about the Munro sisters: they were very tight.
 They had each other’s backs throughout their lives and stayed loyal to one another.
 They took care of each other’s children and were there for each other through illnesses and accidents.
 No doubt they rallied to Agnes’s side through each of the calamities that she had undergone.
 Whether Agnes had a wild side or just a teenage longing to have some fun instead of having to accept the responsibilities of a grownup long before she should have had to, she settled into the role of caring for others throughout her life.